Kochise/batch-makeit/README.md

 * Architecture

+At first I wanted to use a INI file and its hierarchical structure.
+However parsing such a file using just a batch file revealed to be a bit too complex and mostly prevented forward file inclusions of steps.
+So I got back to something more KISS like.
 Here is a basic overview of the batch file with each core part located and explained further down :